nanoframework/Home/docs/maintainers/creating-a-new-repo.md

 1. This is basically clicking the create new repository button in GitHub.

-    Note: The class libraries repositories are following the patter "**lib-**namespace" most of the remaining repositories "**nf-**some-relevant-name-here".
+    Note: The class libraries repositories are following the pattern "lib-namespace" most of the remaining repositories "nf-some-relevant-name-here".
 This makes it easier to spot what is what.

 2. As we are following the [GitFlow branching model](http://nvie.com/posts/a-successful-git-branching-model/) two branches must be created: `master` and `develop`.